-$$q{it} = \alpha_0 + \alpha_1 D{ofc,it} + \boldsymbol{\beta}^2 \mathbf{x}{it} + \boldsymbol{\delta}^2 \mathbf{c}{it} + \varepsilon{it}$$ (8)
+$$q{it} = \alpha_0 + \alpha_1 D{ofc,it} + \beta' x{it} + \delta' c{it} + \varepsilon{it}$$ (8)

-D{ofc,it} is the OFC dummy equal to one if firm i is incorporated in an OFC in year t. x{it} is a vector of company characteristics, and c{it} is a vector of country characteristics.
+Dofc,it is the OFC dummy equal to one if firm i is incorporated in an OFC in year t. $\mathbf{x{it}}$ is a vector of company characteristics, and $\mathbf{c{it}}$ is a vector of country characteristics.
 The observations are firm-years for two types of firms.
 Sample firms are those located in a non OFC country but incorporated in an OFC country, such as a US firm incorporated in the Cayman Islands.
 In addition, our OFC sample also includes a small number of firms located in an OFC country but incorporated in a different OFC country.
 Control firms are both located and incorporated in non OFC countries.
-Firms which are both located and incorporated in an OFC are excluded.
+Firms which are both located and incorporated in the same OFC are excluded.
 This excludes the relatively large number of firms that are both located and incorporated in Hong Kong, Ireland, Singapore, and Switzerland.

 An extension of (8) is a two-stage Heckit procedure to control for a specific self-selection issue.
 The classic "treatment effects" problem for (8) is that an apparent relationship between individual firm Tobin's q and incorporation in an OFC can induced by the decision about where to incorporate, rather than from OFC incorporation itself.
-The effect is akin to that of an omitted variable in (8) if the decision to incorporate, $D{ofc,it}$, is a function of firm characteristics, \mathbf{x}{it} , and country characteristics, \mathbf{c}{it} , and the error terms in (8) and the selection equation (which explains the unobserved value driving $D{ofc,it}$) are correlated.
+The effect is akin to that of an omitted variable in (8) if the decision to incorporate, D{ofc.it}, is a function of firm characteristics, \mathbf{x}{it} , and country characteristics, \mathbf{c}{it} , and the error terms in (8) and the selection equation (which explains the unobserved value driving D{ofc,it}) are correlated.
 Therefore, we estimate a two-stage procedure following Doidge, Karolyi, and Stulz (2004) and Bailey, Karolyi, and Salva (2006).
 The first stage is a Probit regression to identify factors that predict whether a firm chooses to incorporate in an OFC.
 The dependent variable is the OFC dummy.
 The independent variables are country and firm characteristics.
 The second stage regresses firm-specific Tobin's q on the OFC dummy variable and country and firm characteristics as in (8), plus the inverse Mills ratio from the first stage.